-Because you will see major positve results from this priority and next week’s topic, password managment, they will take more effort to jumpstart and implement than most other topics we’ll cover in this series.
+Because you will see major positive results from this priority and next week’s topic, password management, they will take a bit more effort to jumpstart and implement than most other topics we’ll cover in this series.
 Don’t worry though, we’ll walk through the how-to into achievable chunks and provide more tips for success in the Do This section below.

 Did you ever play the the NES game Contra and use (or hear about) the cheat code ↑↑↓↓←→←→BA?
-Just in case you haven’t, using this code would give players 30 bonus lives.
+If you haven’t, using this code would give players 30 bonus lives.
 This example illustrates how changing the rules can effect how we play a game and change the outcomes.

 The other chief reason to backup properly is that all electronic devices are machines and will fail eventually.
 The trick is that we never know when.
 Although it’s tempting, we can’t use past device performance to predict future results.
 You might have zero issues with multiple machines and your next shiny new one could fail in the first year.
 There are no guarantees.

-‘Two is one and one is none’ is a good rhyme to help remember the importance of keeping multiple backups.
+“Two is one and one is none” is a good rhyme to help remember the importance of keeping multiple backups.
 Including the information on your device and your backups, you should have a minimum of 3 copies of your data.
 I don’t think I’ve seen people more frustrated in life than when they go to restore their data from a backup and their only backup fails.
-If you have highly valuable data keeping one of your backups off-site (cloud service, bank box, or friend’s house) is best in case of fire, flood, other natural disasters, as well as theft.
+If you have highly valuable data, keeping one of your backups off-site (cloud service, bank box, or friend’s house) is best in case of fire, flood, natural disasters, as well as theft.

 For now, we’ll discuss two different common types of backups.
 The more traditional option is an automatic local backup.
 The second option is an automatic cloud backup.
 You don’t have to pick just one either, many people use both options.
 Local means that the backup is being stored on a device (usually external hard drive) that you have.
-Cloud backups, on the other hand, are saved off-site on an Internet connected server, which you have access to (similar to a storage unit rental).
+Cloud backups, on the other hand, are saved off-site on an Internet-connected server, which you have access to (like a storage unit rental).

 My guess is that a much higher percentage of people would save their information if they got an automatic backup solution in place first, so that’s what we’ll start with.
 You can manually manage backups as well, but we’ll cover that in another post as automatic backups will give us the most bang for our buck.

-The best way to set up an automatic local backup is with the Time Machine software that’s already built-in to your Mac.
-Once configured properly, your Mac will backup hourly for the past 24 hours, daily for the past month and will save a weekly backup for all previous months to an external hard drive or external SSD (solid state drive).
-We’ll cover more about hard drives, solid state drives, and USB thumb drives in the future.
+The easiest way to set up automatic backups is with the Time Machine software that’s already built in to your Mac.
+Once set up, your Mac will backup hourly for the past 24 hours, daily for the past month, and will save a weekly backup for all previous months to an external hard drive or external SSD (solid state drive).

 The only reasons your Time Machine automatic backups will stop is if you turn it off manually, eject/unplug your external hard drive, or turn off your computer.
 If you turn your machine off regularly or use a MacBook, your backups will continue automatically when you plug your external drive back in and your machine is on.